ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of cancer. Use the menu to see other pages.

 In cancer care, doctors specializing in different areas of cancer treatment—such as surgery, radiation oncology, and medical oncology—work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
-Cancer care teams also include a variety of other health care professionals, including physician assistants, oncology nurses, social workers, pharmacists, counselors, nutritionists, and others.
+Cancer care teams include a variety of other health care professionals, such as physician assistants, oncology nurses, social workers, pharmacists, counselors, nutritionists, and others.
+For people older than 65, a geriatric oncologist or geriatrician may also be involved in care.
+Ask the doctor in charge of your treatment which health care professionals will be part of your treatment team and what they do.
+This can change over time as your health care needs change.

-The biology and behavior of a breast cancer affects the treatment plan.
-Some tumors are small but grow fast, while others are large and grow slowly.
+The biology and behavior of breast cancer affects the treatment plan.
+Some tumors are smaller but grow fast, while others are larger and grow slowly.
 Treatment options and recommendations are very personalized and depend on several factors, including:

 The stage of the tumor

-Genomic markers, such as Oncotype DX™ and Mammaprint™ (if appropriate) (See Diagnosis)
+Genomic markers, such as Oncotype DX™ (if appropriate) (See Diagnosis)

 The presence of known mutations in inherited breast cancer genes, such as BRCA1 or BRCA2

-Even though the breast cancer care team will specifically tailor the treatment for each patient and the breast cancer, there are some general steps for treating breast cancer.
+Even though the breast cancer care team will specifically tailor the treatment for each patient and the breast cancer, there are some general steps for treating early-stage and locally advanced breast cancer.

 For both DCIS and early-stage invasive breast cancer, doctors generally recommend surgery to remove the tumor.
 To make sure that the entire tumor is removed, the surgeon will also remove a small area of healthy tissue around the tumor.
 Although the goal of surgery is to remove all of the visible cancer, microscopic cells can be left behind, either in the breast or elsewhere.
 In some situations, this means that another surgery could be needed to remove remaining cancer cells.